India Pale Ale - quick

 Wyeast #1056 American Ale Yeast

-The brewing process for
+The brewing process for this was very

-this was very straight forward.
-(Make yeast starter, steep
+straight forward.
+(Make yeast starter, steep specialty

-ultimately bottle.)
+bottle.)

 I diluted to total only 4 gallons instead of 5 gallons in order to

-really boost the specific gravity. note: this beer has
+really boost the specific gravity. note:

 India Pale Ales